Resources » PDF Basics » How to Upload and Share PDFs Online

 Also, if you’re still editing the document, Google Drive will actively update the file as you make changes, so you won’t be concerned about others seeing an obsolete, older file version.
 Note that Google Drive does require a Google account for you to use it.
 It comes with 15 GB of file space for your online documents, which is more than most individual users need.
 If you meet or exceed this amount, you will need to pay for additional memory, which is incredibly cheap at around $20 for 200 GB a year (for information about small businesses, visit Google for Small Business).
 Visit drive.google.com/settings/storage to see how much memory you’re using and then click “Get more storage” for pricing.

-Good for: Sharing large PDFs that are too big to send as email or text attachments; 15 GB of free file space; both public and private settings for sharing PDFs the way you want
+Sharing large PDFs that are too big to send as email or text attachments is easy with Google Drive.
+Accounts come with 15 GB of free file space, and it offers both public and private settings for sharing PDFs the way you want.

 Dropbox